Der Traumgörge

 Der Traumgörge (Görge the Dreamer), Op.
 11, is an opera in two acts and an epilogue by Austrian composer Alexander Zemlinsky.
 The libretto was written by Leo Feld based on the fairy tale "Vom unsichtbaren Königreiche" by Richard von Volkmann and the poem "Der arme Peter" by Heinrich Heine.
+After the prepared premiere at the Vienna State Opera in 1907 did not happen, the work was finally first performed by the Staatstheater Nürnberg in 1980.

 Composition history

 Zemlinsky began composition of the Märchenoper (fairy-tale opera) in 1904 and completed it in 1906.

 Performance history

 Der Traumgörge was intended for performance at the Vienna State Opera (then known as the Vienna Court Opera), where Gustav Mahler, a mentor of Zemlinsky's, was musical director.
 Mahler had encouraged his younger colleague to compose the opera following the success of Es war einmal which Mahler had premiered in 1900.
 In 1907, the same year Der Traumgörge was scheduled for performance, Mahler hired Zemlinsky to be an assistant conductor.
 Shortly thereafter, however, Mahler abruptly resigned and his successor, Felix Weingartner, dropped Der Traumgörge from the schedule, even though the work had already gone into rehearsal.
 Zemlinsky himself then resigned in protest.

 Zemlinsky moved on to other compositional projects and, deciding that Der Traumgörge needed revision, made little effort to further promote it.
 The original performance materials were discovered in the archives of the Vienna State Opera in the 1970s, a period of renewed interest in Zemlinsky's music.
 This led to the opera's belated premiere at the Staatstheater Nürnberg, Germany, on 11 October 1980.

-The work was staged at the Deutsche Oper Berlin (2007), the Staatsoper Hannover (2016), Opéra national de Lorraine (2020), Opéra de Dijon (2020), and Frankfurt Opera (2020).
+The work was staged at the Deutsche Oper Berlin (2007), the Staatsoper Hannover (2016), Opéra national de Lorraine (2020), Opéra de Dijon (2020), and Oper Frankfurt (2024).
+The Frankfurt production was conducted by Markus Poschner and directed by Tilmann Köhler with AJ Glueckert as Görge, Zuzana Marková as the Princess/Gertraud, Magdalena Hinterdobler as Grete and Liviu Holender as Hans.
+Köhler equated Gertraud with the Princess.
+Poschner claimed that it was the first staging of the work to present the music complete and unabridged.